Abinav-2007/Object-and-Color-detection-with-count/README.md

 Ultralytics: For loading and running the YOLO model.

-OpenCV (opencv-python): For image capture, processing, color conversions, and drawing.
+OpenCV: For image capture, processing, color conversions, and drawing.

 NumPy: For numerical operations and handling image data arrays.

-Scikit-learn (sklearn): For the KMeans clustering algorithm.
+Scikit-learn: For the KMeans clustering algorithm.

 Pandas: For displaying the detection list in a table.